Tutorials & Integrations

 }))

-Resolve schemas at runtime so new Hive tools show up automatically:
+Resolve schemas at runtime so your app can inspect current Hive tool definitions:

 async fn discover(client: &HiveClient, search: Option<&str>) -> Result<Vec<Value>, reqwest::Error> {